logic-and-learning-lab/Popper/README.md

 To run with a maximum learning time use the flag `--timeout` (default: 600 seconds)

-To run with a maximum example testing time use the flag `--eval-timeout` (default: 0.01 seconds)
+To run with a maximum example testing time use the flag `--eval-timeout` (default: 0.001 seconds)

 To allow non-Datalog clauses, where a variable in the head need not appear in the body, add ``non_datalog.` to your bias file.

 To allow singleton variables (variables that only appear once in a clause), add `allow_singletons.` to your bias file.

+To set the maximum number of literals allow in a program use the flag  `--max-literals` (default: 40)

+To set the maximum number of body literals allowed in the body of a rule use the flag `--max-body` (default: 6)

+To set the maximum number of variables allowed in a rule use the flag `--max-vars` (default: 6)

+To set the maximum number of examples to learn from use the flag `--max-examples` (default: 10000)